Skip to Content

 Among all the tips shared, this can be considered an investment due to its price.
 Stretchers are especially suitable for new walking boots that must be softened and stretched.

-Leather is a material that softens over usage, but new boots don’t have that worn-out feel yet.
+Leather is a material that softens over usage, but new boots don’t have that worn-out feel yet and hiking boots hurt outside ankle bone mainly.

 What exactly are boot stretchers?